-It’s dark history is centred around the bubonic plague in the 17th century, which today is commemorated with small plaques outside the cottages detailing the names, ages, and date of death of those individuals who died in that specific home during the plague.
+It’s dark history is centred around the bubonic plague in the 17th century, which today is commemorated with small plaques outside the cottages detailing the names, ages, and date of those individuals who died in that specific home during the plague.

 Submitted by Jenny Lynn from Peak District Kids